methi dal fry recipe with step by step photos – delicious yet simple dal fry with methi or fresh fenugreek leaves.

 - ½ tsp red chili powder/lal mirch powder

 - 1 cup tightly packed fresh fenugreek or methi leaves, chopped

 - 1 to 1.25 cups water to be added later

 - pressure cook the dal with turmeric and water till the lentils becomes soft.

 - mash the dal or lentils with a wooden spoon.

-- in a small frying pan, heat oil. fry the cumin seeds, till they crackle.
+- in a small frying pan, heat oil. saute the cumin seeds, till they crackle.

-- add the red chili powder and fry for 1-2 seconds.
+- add the tomatoes, asafoetida, red chili powder and saute for 1 to 2 minutes.